-To support Hagerstown Community College's academic programs and curricula and to promote students' opportunities for academic success, it is the policy of Hagerstown Community College to provide, through the HCC Library, access within budgetary limitations to information in a wide variety of subject areas.
-This policy requires that information in print, non-print, and electronic formats be made available to students, faculty, and staff; be appropriate in terms of coverage and depth; be timely, factual and relevant; and when applicable, offer clear and contrasting viewpoints on controversial issues.
+To support Hagerstown Community College's academic programs and curricula and to promote students' opportunities for academic success, it is the policy of Hagerstown Community College to provide, through the William M. Brish Library, access within budgetary limitations to information in a wide variety of subject areas.